FAQs

 -

 The process is simple.
-You can request an appointment through our website using our secure Charm portal, book directly on Zocdoc, or reach out to us by phone or email.
-Once we receive your request, we’ll review it to confirm that our practice is a good fit for your needs.
+You may reach out to us by email or phone.
+Once we receive your request, we will schedule a brief screening call to ensure that our practice is a good fit for your needs.

 If so, we’ll send you our intake forms.
 After you complete and return those forms, we’ll schedule your first appointment.